The Perfect 3 Days in Paris

 Les deux plateau in May 2019

-The Jardin des Tulieries is right there, and if it’s not freezing – I strongly suggest taking a stroll.
+Jardin des Tulieries is located right outside of the Louvre, and if it’s not freezing – I strongly suggest taking a stroll.

 Tuileries Gardens in May 2019